SEND Local Offer

 - For Year 6 transition to Year 7 activities, sessions and circle times are delivered to the whole class to eliminate and minimise any anxieties and concerns about moving from Primary to Secondary education.
 This may include working with external agencies.

 - Where required, for Year 6 transition, Colville communicates individuals' needs with key staff at a child’s new school and arrange extra transition support, for example arrange a summer school to develop friendships before beginning in September.

 - A transition book may be used to prepare pupils for the change in school.

 - Useful resources , strategies and information will be passed a new teacher.

 - Initially speak with your child’s teacher and/or the SENDCo.
 Hopefully they will be able to address your concerns.

-- You can then contact the Head Teacher, who may direct you to the school’s Complaints Policy and Procedure which is on the school's website.
+- You can then contact the Executive Headteacher or Head of school, who may direct you to the school’s Complaints Policy and Procedure which is on the school's website.

 At Colville Primary School we are very happy to speak to you about any aspects of your child’s education.
 It is best to speak to one of the following in this order:

 - Key Stage Leader